apache/hudi/website/versioned_docs/version-0.12.2/quick-start-guide.md

 :::

 ### Table maintenance
-Hudi can run async or inline table services while running Strucrured Streaming query and takes care of cleaning and compaction.
+Hudi can run async or inline table services while running Strucrured Streaming query and takes care of cleaning, compaction and clustering.
 There's no operational overhead for the user.

-Hive Sync works with Structured Streaming, it will create table if not exists and synchronize table in metastore aftear each streaming write.

-:::info
+For CoW tables, table services work in inline mode by default.
+For MoR tables, some async services are enabled by default.

+:::note
+Since Hudi 0.11 Metadata Table is enabled by default.
+When using async table services with Metadata Table enabled you must use Optimistic Concurrency Control to avoid the risk of data loss (even in single writer scenario).
+See [Metadata Table deployment considerations](/docs/metadata#deployment-considerations) for detailed instructions.

-If you're using Foreach or ForeachBatch streaming sink you must explicitly use inline table services.
-Async table services are not supported.
+If you're using Foreach or ForeachBatch streaming sink you must use inline table services, async table services are not supported.
 :::

+Hive Sync works with Structured Streaming, it will create table if not exists and synchronize table to metastore aftear each streaming write.

 ## Point in time query